 - Confirm new project is created.
 A project tree named MKL_Test appears in the left column.

-After creating a new project named MKL_Test, we can add an MKL sample code into the project.
+After creating a new project named MKL_Test, we can add MKL sample code into the project.

-- A source folder can be created into the project tree.
+- A source folder can be created in the project tree.

 - Create a MKL_Test.cpp using wizard.

 Compile and link